 How to optimize your Site for Bing?

 Optimizing for Bing is very similar to Google.
-Hence, the strategies you use for Google will help you win Bing’s favour.
+Hence, the strategies you use for Google will help you win Bing’s favor.

-Oh Yahoo, we so love you and not so love you.
+Oh Yahoo, we do love you and not so love you.

-A prominent player in the search landscape, Yahoo fell out of favour a few years back.
+A prominent player in the search landscape, Yahoo fell out of favor a few years back.